Liu-Jinyuan/liu-jinyuan.github.io/index.md

 </p>

 ### Quotes
-> Difficulty is just a name of unfamiliarity.
+> Difficulty is just another name of unfamiliarity.
 > The wisdom of any individual can never be assumed.
 > A stupid bird has to fly first.